 24 Hours/Every Day

-In addition, please read our pages on preparing for your trip and precautions.
-Our page just for American Travelers contains up-to-date U.S. Embassy travel advisories and many other links to information for travelers to Bolivia.
-Bolivian Customs.
-Bolivian immigration.
+In addition, please read our pages on preparing for your trip and some of the precautions you should take while traveling.
+Our page for U.S. Citizens contains up-to-date U.S. Embassy travel advisories that could be useful for travelers of any nationality, and many other links to information for travelers to Bolivia.
+View also this page on Bolivian Customs and this information on Bolivian immigration requirements and procedures.

 Yellow fever, malaria and dengue are not the same.